 Another very effective suffocating agent that works well for the treatment of lice is olive oil.

-Aside from the fact that it helps you get rid of lice, its antimicrobial and antifungal properties also help to treat and fight against other hair and scalp problems like dandruff, itchy scalp, hair loss, etc.
+Aside from the fact that you get rid of lice, its antifungal properties also help to treat and fight against other hair and scalp problems like dandruff, itchy scalp, hair loss, etc.

-Olive oil heals brittle, moisturizes the hair during winter, and makes your hair healthy and soft because it contains antioxidants.
+Olive oil heals brittle hair, moisturizes the hair during winter, and makes your hair healthy and soft because it contains antioxidants.

 - Apply the olive oil to your hair thoroughly and massage well.